 Online Master of Arts in Emergency Management and Homeland Security

-The Master of Arts in emergency management and homeland security degree is interdisciplinary in nature and prepares professionals to effectively lead the management of complex risk and resilience challenges in areas ranging from cybersecurity to natural hazards.
-This emergency management master's degree offers five concentration areas to allow you to fit the program to your professional development goals.
+Arizona State University’s Master of Arts in emergency management and homeland security prepares you to manage complex risk and resilience challenges in areas ranging from cybersecurity to natural hazards.
+In this interdisciplinary program, you’ll have the opportunity to choose from five concentration areas to align your learning experience with your interests and goals.

 Learn more